 Whether you undertake aesthetics courses where you bring your own patient, or treat patients we provide for you, use the time you are studying to get as much experience as possible.

-Students on our Level 7 Diploma in Botox and Dermal Filler courses in particular should take advantage of mentored sessions to learn how to treat many different patient types.
+Students on our Level 7 Diploma in Botox and Dermal Filler courses in particular should take advantage of mentored sessions to treat many patient types.
 Different genders, ages, races, various concerns…

-These are invaluable in preparing you for real world practise, providing you with the skills and confidence to deal with real life patient situations once you’re on your own.
+These are invaluable in preparing you for real world practise.
+They also provide you with the skills and confidence to deal with real life patient situations once you’re on your own.

 If you’re a licensed doctor, dentist, nurse or midwife looking to explore aesthetic medicine training or are an experienced practitioner looking to obtain a formal aesthetics qualification, we can help.
-Simply book a call with Deneal Basi, our head of student recruitment, who can find your perfect course , as well as our entry requirements and payment options.
+Simply book a call with Deneal Basi, our head of student recruitment, who can find your perfect course.